loopwerk/loopwerk.io/content/articles/2010-03-03-my-quest-mockup-tool.md

 ---

 # My quest for a mockup tool
-A while ago I wrote that [Goldmund, Wyldebeast & Wunderliebe](http://www.gw20e.com) is going start a new usability department.
-At the moment I am busy writing marketing texts and thinking about a new website for ourself.
+A while ago I wrote that [Goldmund, Wyldebeast & Wunderliebe](http://www.gw20e.com) is going to start a new usability department.
+At the moment I am busy writing marketing texts and thinking about a new website for ourselves.
 Last week I also looked for a nice tool for making mockups and wireframe models, for Mac OS X. After testing 15 tools, I could make a well informed choice, and would like to share my findings with you.

 Definitions:

-* Mockup: a static lo-fi representation of a screen, for quickly testing out UI's
+* Mockup: a static lo-fi representation of a screen, for quickly testing out UIs
 * Wireframe: a functional mockup for testing interaction design (navigation etc.)

 [Adobe Fireworks](http://www.adobe.com/products/fireworks/), $299, desktop app
 Many features, very good for basic interaction design.
-Not so many build-in widgets ("symbols") for quickly creating mockups, but [this page](http://developer.yahoo.com/ypatterns/about/stencils/fireworks.html) helps.
+Not so many built-in widgets ("symbols") for quickly creating mockups, but [this page](http://developer.yahoo.com/ypatterns/about/stencils/fireworks.html) helps.
 Conclusion: very good product, but compare with OmniGraffle for yourself.

 [Axure RP Pro](http://www.axure.com), $589, desktop app
 Mac version is in Beta.
 Very good documentation.
-Very few build-in widgets, making it hard to drag-and-drop a mockup into existence.
+Very few built-in widgets, making it hard to drag-and-drop a mockup into existence.
 It can create website specifications based on the wireframe.
 No snap-to-element, only snap-to-grid.
 Learning curve seems a bit high.
 Conclusion: I am not that impressed.

 [Balsamiq Mockups](http://www.balsamiq.com/products/mockups), $79, Adobe AIR
 Unique drawn style, not that professional.
-However, its build-in widgets are plenty and good.
+However, its built-in widgets are plenty and good.
 It's good for internal mockups, but I wouldn't show it to a client.

 [Cacoo](http://cacoo.com/), free, webbased
 Nice for flow charts or office layouts, not so much for mockups or wireframes.